 Foreign and trade policies that address the root causes of discontent in the poverty and injustice of the developing world are the best long-term strategy for tackling terrorism.
 The CPA will therefore pursue policies that challenge the root causes of injustice, such as wars, generalised violence, persecution, human rights abuses, the arms trade, the crippling debt burden and unfair trade practices that distort the economies of poor countries.
 Britain and its allies in the EU and US would do better to invest in schooling, tackling climate change, a free media and environmental protection than bombing campaigns, spyware and ID cards.

 Military disasters such as Iraq must be repented of by Britain.
 The Christian Peoples Alliance opposed the pre-emptive and illegal war against Iraq as a breach of Chapter 7 of the UN Charter.
 We warned it would lead to innumerable civilian casualties and make the West more vulnerable to terrorist attack.
 Britain and the United States must now admit to 'bearing false witness' by falsifying the case for war.
-We will seek a swift UN mandate to replace western armed forces, end the occupation and re-open reconstruction contracts awarded unjustly to US companies.

 The European Union must not become a rich man's club.
 We will judge every measure by reference to our love for poorer global neighbours.
 This will require opening up our markets, ending subsidised agricultural export dumping and setting new standards of environmental protection.